thomas-vogel444/documentation/security/ssh-agent-forwarding.md

 Allows you to use SSH to connect without having to use the `-i <keyfile>` option when you connect or uploading the private key to a bastion instance.

+SSH Agent will try 5 keys sequentially.
+Since instance terminate the connection after 5 tries, ensure that you have 5 or fewer keys added to the agent.

 ## Adding private keys to ssh agent

 Add the private key to the SSH agent